pndni/Charge_GM_WM_Properties_Pipeline/README.md

 ## QC pages

 If the `-q` flag is used, a QC page is generated for each subject.
-This is located at `QC/index.html`.
+This is located at `QC/index.html` in the subject's output directory.

 QC pages should be used to verify that the pipeline ran successfully for each subject.
 Some things to look out for: